Samuel-the-crack/Boston-Home-Price-Prediction/README.md

 <p align='left'>
 <img src="https://github.com/Samuel-the-crack/Boston-Home-Price-Prediction/blob/main/RMSE%20LASSO.JPG" width="320" height="80">

-Based on the picture above the best model is ridge data with *lambda* = 1
+Based on the picture above the best model is ridge data with *lambda* = 1.

 After that, I calculate the coefficient using ridge data with *lambda* = 1.
-Last step is calculating the testing error using `from sklearn.metrics import mean_absolute_error` (MAE), `from sklearn.metrics import mean_absolute_percentage_error` (MAPE), `from sklearn.metrics import mean_squared_error` (MSE)
+Last step is calculating the testing error using `from sklearn.metrics import mean_absolute_error` (MAE), `from sklearn.metrics import mean_absolute_percentage_error` (MAPE), `from sklearn.metrics import mean_squared_error` (MSE).
 </p>
 <p align='left'>
 <img src="https://github.com/Samuel-the-crack/Boston-Home-Price-Prediction/blob/main/Testing%20Error.JPG" width="260" height="60">

 Based on the picture above we can see that The best model for this dataset is a ridge with *lambda* = 1 using MAE(mean absolute error).
-For further information and code you can see in my file [here](https://github.com/Samuel-the-crack/Boston-Home-Price-Prediction/blob/main/HW_Regression_SamuelAdi.ipynb)
+For further information and code you can see in my file [here](https://github.com/Samuel-the-crack/Boston-Home-Price-Prediction/blob/main/HW_Regression_SamuelAdi.ipynb).